-The Simcoe County Greenbelt Coalition is a not-for-profit volunteer group that was established in 2015 as collaboration between various Simcoe County and provincial organizations aimed at growing the Greenbelt to better protect our water, natural heritage and farmland.
+The Simcoe County Greenbelt Coalition is a not-for-profit group that was established in 2015 as collaboration between various Simcoe County and provincial organizations aimed at growing the Greenbelt to better protect our water, natural heritage and farmland.

 All members of our coalition have agreed in principle to this pledge: